symmetry-mag/style-guide/docs/writing-about-aging-and-disability.md

 [*Merriam-Webster*](https://www.merriam-webster.com/dictionary/wheelchair) defines *wheelchair* as “a chair mounted on wheels especially for the use of disabled persons.”
 AP recommends saying a person is a “wheelchair user,” not that they are “confined to a wheelchair” or “wheelchair-bound.”

-Know that some people use wheelchairs in their daily lives only some of the time—or to assist them with specific tasks.
+Know that some people use wheelchairs in their daily lives only some of the time&mdash;or to assist them with specific tasks.
 AP notes: “If a wheelchair is needed, and relevant, say why.”